supervisely-ecosystem/labeling-dynamics/README.md

 ## Overview

 Supervisely stores full activity log almost for every action.
 This app uses activity log to restore all labeeling actions in team (table can be huge) and performs some basic aggregations shown on the screenshot below.
+All tables can be sorted by any column.
 The following types of events are considered as labeling actions:

 - `CREATE_FIGURE`
 - `UPDATE_FIGURE`